energysistem/manuals/42261-Tower5_Black/en/15-remote.md

 * Select your mode (USB, SD, Line-in, Radio FM, Bluetooth®) through the SOURCE button.

-* “Mute” function for all modes.
+* “Mute” function (not available in Bluetooth mode).

 * Loudness control, Play and Pause, forward and backward songs or FM channels (in all modes).